ASP.NET WebParts Connections Tutorial

 This code defines a WebPart that acts as a consumer of the previous WebPart.

-The way it works is it exposes a method that is marked with the attribute ConnectionConsumer.
+ConnectionConsumer.
 This attribute signals ASP.NET WebPart Connections Framework that this method acts as a "receiver" of the IMessage interface.

 At runtime the WebPart framework will request the Interface from the Provider and then it will call the SetMessage method passing the instance as the argument.